Freight forwarder pre-arrival and reporting requirements

-35. For more information on how to apply to participate, methods of electronic communication and general information on EDI visit the Electronic Commerce Web page.
+39. For more information on how to apply to participate, methods of electronic communication and general information on EDI visit the Electronic Commerce web page.

-36. The eManifest Portal is an option developed by the CBSA to allow the trade community (highway carriers and freight forwarders) to electronically transmit their pre-arrival information through the Internet.
+40. The eManifest Portal is an option developed by the CBSA to allow the trade community (highway carriers and freight forwarders) to electronically transmit their pre-arrival information through the internet.
 The eManifest Portal was developed primarily for small to medium-sized businesses to facilitate their compliance and ease the transition from paper reporting to pre-arrival electronic data transmission.
-The eManifest Portal can be used to transmit house bill data and house bill close messages, but not to transmit supplementary cargo reports in the air and marine modes.
-Supplementary data must be transmitted through EDI communications.
+The eManifest Portal can be used to transmit house bill data and house bill close messages, but not to transmit supplementary cargo data in the air and marine modes.
+Supplementary cargo data must be transmitted through EDI communications.
 Clients who use EDI to transmit data to the CBSA may also have an eManifest Portal account.

 - (d) receive system messages from the CBSA updating users on important information related to their cross-border carrier activities; and

-38. For further information on computer and Internet requirements, the application process and general information visit the eManifest Portal.
+42. For further information on computer and internet requirements, the application process, and general information, visit the eManifest Portal web page.

-43. Freight forwarders are liable for the transmission of house bill data for all consolidated import, in-bond and in-transit shipments.
+43. Freight forwarders are liable for the transmission of house bill data for all consolidated imports, and in-transit shipments.

-44. The freight forwarder or authorized service provider for that freight forwarder must prepare and transmit an electronic transmission to the CBSA with the required data and within the prescribed timeframes for each individual shipment within the consolidated load, for which they are responsible for.
+44. The freight forwarder or authorized service provider for that freight forwarder must prepare and transmit an electronic house bill to the CBSA with the required data and within the prescribed timeframes for each individual shipment within the consolidated load, for which they are responsible.
 In addition, a house bill close message must be transmitted to advise that no further house bills will be transmitted for the consolidated shipment.